VinnyV97/Cougar-Student-Technologies-cis490s21/README.md

 OSMnx detecting all the streets in San Marcos
 # Implementation
-The street network created by OSMnx used nodes to map out intersections.
+Each white dot in the street network above is a node created to map out intersections.
 Each node consisted of metadata including its latitude and longtitude.

 These coordinates were pulled and compiled into a list, which was implemented to request 4 images for each coordinate pair.
 The metadata is requested first before requesting the image, then both the metadata and image is saved into the defined directory path.

 ![CSUSM](Images/CSUSM_Example.png)